eipanteleev-lm/markdown-constructor/README.md

     f.write(markdown.render())
 ```

-For mor information about supported elements see [docs](docs/Code%20Reference.md)
+For more information about supported elements see [docs](docs/Code%20Reference.md)